copsTvFan/cops-episode-guide/guide.md

   no shirt on, stab wounds and blood all over his face.
 His face is swollen and he's covered with bad jailhouse tattoos.
 He gets up and keeps mouthing off at the cops.
-They tell him to stay down and he asks them what are they going to do and tells them all to f--k off.
+They tell him to stay down and he asks them what are they going to do and tells them all to fuck off.
 EMT arrives, they cuff him, load him on a stretcher and tie him down.
 Sgt.
 Eddie Barrios says she took the knife away from him.
 They go back to her and she says he was flailing the knife around at George and his son who hit him with a shovel to get it away from him.